carmine560/trading-peripheral/README.md

     schedules into Google Calendar,
   * Replace watchlists on the SBI Securities website with Hyper SBI 2 watchlists,
-  * Export them from the `%APPDATA%\SBI
-    Securities\HYPERSBI2\IDENTIFIER\portfolio.json` file to [*My
-    Portfolio*](https://finance.yahoo.com/portfolios) on Yahoo Finance,
+  * Check the daily sales order quota for general margin trading and send a notification via Gmail if it is insufficient,
-  * Extract the order status from the SBI Securities web page and copy it to the clipboard,
+  * Extract the order status from the SBI Securities order status web page and copy it to the clipboard,
   * Take a snapshot of the `%APPDATA%\SBI Securities\HYPERSBI2` application
     data and restore it.